Holiguards Saga — The Portal of Force

-Holiguards Saga — The Portal of Force is an upcoming supernatural action thriller film directed by Kevin Spacey and written by Sergey Torchilin and Lado Okhotnikov.
-It stars Spacey, Dolph Lundgren, Tyrese Gibson, Brianna Hildebrand, Disha Patani, and Eric Roberts.
-It is the first installment of the Statiguards vs. Holiguards franchise.
+Holiguards Saga — The Portal of Force is a 2026 supernatural action film directed by Kevin Spacey and written by Sergey Torchilin and Lado Okhotnikov.
+The film stars Kevin Spacey, Dolph Lundgren, Tyrese Gibson, Brianna Hildebrand, Disha Patani, Eric Roberts, Lado Okhotnikov, Sonia Couling, Harry Goodwins, Swen Temmel and Aurélia Agel.
+It is the first film in the Holiguards Saga cinematic universe, which centers on the Statiguards and Holiguards.